ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/smuggler/what-is-smuggler.java.markdown

 ﻿# What is Smuggler

 Smuggler gives you the ability to export or import data from or to a database using JSON format.
-It is exposed via the `DocumentStore.Smuggler` property.
+It is exposed via the `DocumentStore.smuggler()`.

 {PANEL:ForDatabase}